joeatbayes/oid-mapper/readme.txt

   #       With modified postgress config shown below.
   # *3  - 9m14s
   # *3L - 25h:08m:20s - 899,993,602 / ((25*60*60)+(8*60)+20)
   #       9,944 records per second.
+Postgress Data usage
+  #       after inserts 189G.

 Generate the file containing queries to test obtaining the distinct parent oid, and table for every chiold oid in the system.
   #When in bash shell.
-  time python generateSimpleQueries.py data/stage/generated_oids.map.txt
+  time python generateSimpleQueries.py data/stage/generated_oids.map.txt data/stage/db_simple_queries.sql
   # *1-On my laptop this took   266 seconds or about
   #   112,406 per second.
   #*2-
-  # It generates the file data/stage/db_simple_queries.sql
   # *3 - 0m37.1s

 Run the query to select the parent oid and table for